ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The following holds when the value of specific parameters is updated.

-* If the value of the status parameter 'active' is changed from `true` (0xf5) to `false` (0xf4):
+* If the value of the status parameter 'active' is changed from `true` (0xf5) to `false` (0xf4) and thus the group becomes inactive:

-   - The Group Manager MUST stop accepting requests for new individual keying material from current group members (see {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to `true` (0xf5).
-Until then, the Group Manager MUST reply to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}.
+   - The Group Manager stops accepting requests for new individual keying material from current group members (see {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to `true` (0xf5) and thus the group becomes active again.
+Until then, the Group Manager replies to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}.

-   - The Group Manager MUST stop accepting updated authentication credentials uploaded by current group members (see {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to `true` (0xf5).
-Until then, the Group Manager MUST reply to an Authentication Credential Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+   - The Group Manager stops accepting updated authentication credentials uploaded by current group members (see {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to `true` (0xf5) and thus the group becomes active again.
+Until then, the Group Manager replies to an Authentication Credential Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value `false` (0xf4)), SHOULD stop communicating with other group members within the group.
+* Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value `false` (0xf4)), stops sending messages to other group members and stops processing messages from other group members, until the group becomes active again.
+In the meantime, the group member can still interact with the Group Manager, e.g., in order to check whether the group has become active again.

-   Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value `true` (0xf5) again), can resume communicating with other group members within the group.
+   Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value `true` (0xf5) again), can resume taking part in communications with other group members (i.e., sending messages and processing incoming messages).

+   A group member can learn about the current group status of a group with group name GROUPNAME by accessing the /ace-group/GROUPNAME/active resource at the Group Manager, as specified in {{Section 9.9 of I-D.ietf-ace-key-groupcomm-oscore}}.
+Optionally, the group member may subscribe for updates to such a resource, e.g., by using CoAP Observe {{RFC7641}}.

 * If the value of 'gp_enc_alg' and/or 'alg' is changed, the Group Manager determines the new maximum size NEW_MAX_SIZE that can be used for the OSCORE Sender IDs of the group members, based on the size of the AEAD nonce of such algorithms (see {{Section 2.2 of I-D.ietf-core-oscore-groupcomm}}).
 In case NEW_MAX_SIZE is strictly smaller than the old, maximum size of the OSCORE Sender IDs used in the OSCORE group, the Group Manager MUST proceed as follows.